Getting a New Puppy?

 • keep their pet on a leash where required.

-In short, a responsible dog owner is expected to raise an obedient, socialised, well-mannered little puppy, a puppy that others feel is a joy to have around and who is not a nuisance.
+In short, a responsible dog owner is expected to raise an obedient, socialized, well-mannered little puppy that others feel is a joy to have around and who is not a nuisance.

 Getting A New Puppy: Summary

-So, getting a new puppy isn't as straightforward as it might initially seem, is it?
+So, getting a new puppy isn't as straightforward as it might initially seem.

-There's a lot to think about, lots to learn, and such an awful lot of preparation.
+There's a lot to think about, lots to learn, and a lot of preparation.
 In short, it's a big responsibility.

 However, following the advice given here will help you be sure that you're ready to take the plunge.

-I hope this page about getting a new puppy has helped confirm that you are ready to take on a dog and all that entails.
-In the unlikely event that you don't want a cocker puppy, this article will help you to choose a dog breed suitable for your family.
+In the unlikely event that you don't want a cocker puppy, this article will help you choose a dog breed suitable for your family.

 I hope you find lots of helpful information on my website to help care for your new puppy.

-Once you get your Cocker Spaniel home, why not introduce yourself (and your puppy) here?
+Once you get your Cocker Spaniel home, why not introduce yourself (and your puppy)?

 Photo Credits for Getting A New Puppy: